xwu0223/Analytics-Consulting-Project/README.md

 ## Getting Started

 1. Clone this repo (for help see this [tutorial](https://help.github.com/articles/cloning-a-repository/)).
-2. Raw Data is being kept at local server, and database connection is kept at scr/db_connection.py
+2. Raw Data is being kept at local server, and database connection is kept at scr/db_connection.py, to make a copy of the database/ schema on the local or cloud, please contact [Xingkai Wu](xwu0223@schulich.yorku.ca)

 3. Data processing/transformation scripts are being kept at scr/data_transformation.py
 4. Model building process in kept at Model_Building_and_prediction/model_building.py, and visualization is at models.ipynb, prediction is kept at prediction.py